 Participants

 We tested 48 participants with normal or corrected-to-normal vision and no history of psychiatric or neurological disorders.
-Four participants were excluded due to technical problems during recording.
+Four participants were excluded due to technical problems during EEG recording.
 Thus, the final data set consisted of 44 participants (30 females, 14 males; median age = 22).
-Participants received a fixed payoff of 20 €, plus up to 6 € extra as performance-contingent monetary rewards (on average 25.5 €).
+Participants received a fixed payoff of 20 €, plus up to 6 € depending on task performance (on average 25.5 €).
 The study was approved by the ethics committee of Ghent University.

 Stimuli and task